powergiggs/Static-Short_url/readme.md

 }
 ```

-For eslint to work with atom ide install linter-eslint \n
+For eslint to work with atom ide install linter-eslint

 ``apm install linter-eslint``

-For full documentation for integration\n
+For full documentation for integration

 ``https://atom.io/packages/linter-eslint``